lulujordanna/data-structures/week01/README.md

 Using the starter code as my base, I needed to create two arrays to hold the information for the URLs and text file paths.
 I then replaced the single url with the urls array (urls[i]) and replaced the single file path with the fns array (fns[i]).

-This did not initally work as the for() loop was executing faster than the methods inside the loop.
+This did not initially work as the for() loop was executing faster than the methods inside the loop.
 By changing the var to a let statement, creates a fresh binding to our iterator versus var which does a single binding for the whole loop.
 This can be referenced here: https://2ality.com/2015/02/es6-scoping.html#let-in-loop-heads

 ```javascript
 var request = require('request');